 Reusable Hive Beetle Trap

 This reusable beetle trap is a non-chemical, 2-piece trap, which is placed at the top of the hive super between the frames of honeycomb.
 Bees chase the small hive beetles (SHB), which like to hide in dark places, into these dark crevasses.
+Start with one trap per hive and increase if you have a heavy infestation.

 1. Fill trap 1/3 of the way with vegetable oil.